rauc/rauc/docs/using.rst

 and extending details more fine-grainedly, some allow replacing major parts of the default behavior of RAUC.

-In general, there exist three major types of customization: configuration, handlers and hooks.
+In general, there exist three major types of customization:

+* configuration parameters (in rootfs config file ``/etc/rauc/system.conf``)
+* handlers (executables in rootfs)
+* hooks (executables in bundle)

-The first is configuration through variables.
-This allow controlling the update in a predefined way.
+The first type, configuration parameters, allow controlling parameters of the update in a predefined way.

-The second type is using `handlers`.
-Handlers allow extending or replacing the installation process.
+The second type, using `handlers`, allows extending or replacing the installation process.
 They are executables (most likely shell scripts) located in the root filesystem and configured in the system's configuration file.
 They control static behavior of the system that should remain the same over future